 - special sense organs and skin,

 - Any student who will need accommodations must complete the Intake and Assessment form.
 Bring the form into Student Affairs and give to the ADA Coordinator.
 If you are a Paragould student, you may take this to Student Affairs at Paragould.

 - Accessibility Services will need you to bring in documentation of your disability.
-These documents can include the following: IEP/504 Plan from High School, or documentation from Physician.
-If you are providing documentation from a Physician, please have them to complete the Physicians form and then provide all documentation they have.
-Bring this into Student Affairs to the ADA Coordinator.
-If you are a Paragould student, you may take this to Student Affairs at Paragould.
+These documents can include the following: IEP/504 Plan from High School (dated within the last three years), or a letter from a Physician along with documentation from the Physician’s office (letter or documentation cannot be on a prescription pad), or documentation from Vocational Rehab that includes a diagnosis.
+If you are providing documentation from a Physician, please have them to complete the Physicians form and provide all documentation they have.
+Submit the form and documentation to the ADA Coordinator in the Student Affairs offices on the Pocahontas campus.
+If you are a Paragould student, you may submit to Student Affairs at Paragould.

 - Once you have turned in the proper documentation, the ADA Coordinator will review it and discuss with you the proper accommodations.